solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 # `Euler's Formula & Euler's Identity`

+> "The `Euler's identity` connects all of these **FUNDAMENTAL NUMBERS** in some mystical way that shows that there's some connectedness to the UNIVERSE.
-> "If this does not blow your mind, you have no emotion." - Sal Khan
+**If this does not blow your mind, you have no emotion.**" - Sal Khan

 [►Refer to the most well-known lecture from Sal Khan: Euler's formula & Euler's identity](https://www.khanacademy.org/math/ap-calculus-bc/bc-series-new/modal/v/euler-s-formula-and-euler-s-identity)